 Consulting an attorney isn’t exactly an item on anyone’s list of enjoyable activities.
-Imagine the litigation experience for clients without a legal background.
+This mediation CLE course imagines the litigation experience for clients without a legal background or who have never been in a courthouse.

 What Can Lawyers Do to Improve the Client Experience?

 Are your clients feeling the weight of litigation’s emotional toll?
-Perhaps it’s time to mediate.
+Perhaps it’s time to give mediation due consideration.

-Nance L. Schick and ProLawCLE have partnered on one of her favorite courses.
-Originally presented for Lawline, this course reminds attorneys and paralegals of the emotional costs of litigation.
-Among other things, Nance intricately explores the Social Readjustment Rating Scale and Maslow’s Hierarchy of Needs in relationship to various litigation matters.
-Integrating these psychological insights into various legal scenarios, she shows how mediation can lead to profound resolutions that litigation might miss.
+I partnered with ProLawCLE on one of my favorite courses.
+Originally presented for Lawline, this mediation CLE course reminds attorneys and paralegals of the emotional costs of litigation, offering mediation as a more effective alternative.
+Among other things, I explore the Social Readjustment Rating Scale and Maslow’s Hierarchy of Needs in relationship to various litigation matters.
+Integrating these psychological insights into various legal scenarios, it becomes clearer how mediation can lead to profound resolutions that litigation might miss.

 Course Overview